As we ring in July 4, I celebrate the New England Yankee Design Philosophies of restraint and utilitarianism.

 Photography by Gabby and Miles Stephenson

-Tamara, you may know, is one part of the group of designers that I have come to affectionately know as the Dream Team.
+Tamara is one part of the group of designers that I have come to affectionately know as the Dream Team.
 You can find her musings at Nest By Tamara or read her regular contributions to the East End Nest for Dan’s Papers Magazine.
 To follow her on Twitter, Tamara is @nestnestnest.

 Thanks again T. Safe and Happy Summer.
 Happy 4th all!